OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-We first define and **HTMLTemplateElement** as this is missing with Fable:
+We first define and **HTMLTemplateElement** as this is also missing with Fable:

 ```fsharp